mia-platform/crud-service/docs/60_Usage_Best_Practices.md

 ## Pagination

 A possible implementation to read data from the collection is to utilize client-side pagination by invoking the GET method with the query parameters `_sk` (skip) and `_l` (limit):

-The `_sk` parameter is used to specify the number of records to skip before starting to retrieve the result set.
-It allows you to navigate through different pages of data;
+- the `_sk` parameter is used to specify the number of records to skip before starting to retrieve the result set.
+It allows you to navigate through different pages of data.

-The `_l` parameter represents the maximum number of records to retrieve in a single page.
+- the `_l` parameter represents the maximum number of records to retrieve in a single page.
 It determines the size of each page of data.

 By adjusting the values of `_sk` and `_l`, you can control the pagination of data retrieval based on your specific requirements.
 For example, to retrieve the first page of data, you would set `_sk=0` and `_l` to the desired page size.
 For subsequent pages, you would increase the value of `_sk` by the page size to skip the already retrieved records.